cofinley/2017-Fall/AI/Projects/A-star/README.txt

 Usage details:

 	- Connection and location text file paths can have spaces in them since Python casts the input to a string.
 No escaping or quotes needed.
+	- `verbose` variable is the bool that dictates step-by-step or just final result for True and False, respectively